-Students will develop critical thinking skills as they consider how perceptions are formed.
+Students will develop critical thinking skills as they consider how current conceptions of consciousness and counselling are formed and maintained.
 Critical thinking is applied to differentiate between the philosophies and concepts of the holistic model and other counselling and psychotherapy models.

 Year 1, Semester 1

 30 minutes before and after workshop intensives and by appointment during the semester